 If you are a freelancer, start-up or a larger company and you need a better understanding of how to build a great digital product and the value of planning first, then you need this book!!!

 Host, Code Burnout and GeekEmpowered On Air

 Heather O'Neill is a product strategist and tech consultant with over a decade of experience creating meaningful products for the people who use them.
-At Pixels for Humans, Heather helps tech start-ups solve their toughest challenges and grow into mature, community-focused businesses, that center people over profits.
+As the CEO of Pixels for Humans, Heather helps tech start-ups solve their toughest challenges and grow into mature, community-focused businesses, that center people over profits.